chris-mendoza/afterdark-webhead/README.md

 AfterDark-Webhead
 -----------------

-Configures a server to serve [AfterDark Screensavers in CSS](https://github.com/bryanbraun/after-dark-css) via nginx
+Chef Cookbook to configure a server to serve [AfterDark Screensavers in CSS](https://github.com/bryanbraun/after-dark-css) using Nginx.

 Why?
 ----